 She found that most people hadn't noticed ads cluttering up their feeds.
 This meant the ads accomplished the primary goal of not being noticeable to users.
 There are three types of thoughts that appeared when ads were initially introduced to this audience:

 - This goes against everything Instagram stands for.

 - People are concerned ads will disrupt their feeds.

 - Some users didn't mind the advertising at all.

-What we learned from the newspaper’s investigations is that those users who don't respond to ads simply don't notice them.
-They have become numb to ads on social media.
-More importantly for businesses is the fact that Instagram's high engagement rates demonstrate users aren’t distinguishing between user-generated content and business-generated content.
+Users who don't respond to ads, however, simply don't notice them; these users have become numb to ads on social media.
+More important for businesses is that Instagram's high engagement rates demonstrate that users don't distinguish between user-generated content and business-generated content.

-What we now know is that Instagram advertising is worth it.
-When done right, the potential benefits are unparalleled.
-However, what people must take into account is the fact that this requires you to know your target audience and how to reach them.
+When Instagram advertising is done right, the potential benefits are unparalleled.
+However, for these campaigns to be successful, you must know your target audience and how to reach those users.